kennetpostigo/MEAN-Blog/README.md

 This is a little blog project that utilizes every part of the MEAN Stack.
 I made this Project to help Newcomers dissect and understand how to use The Javascript Stack.
+Once you have cloned the repository and installed it you will have a nice little blog.

 ## Repository Requirements

 To use the MEAN-Blog you need to have the following configured and Installed:

 + NPM
-  * Then run NPM install
+  * Then run NPM install.
 + Bower
-  * Then run Bower install
+  * Then run Bower install.
 + Sass/Gulp-Sass
-  * Then run sass -watch or gulp-sass
+  * Then run sass -watch or gulp-sass.
++ Start the sever with Node
+ * node server or nodemon server.

 ## Feedback or Contact